stevencharleshuang/js-oop-practice-tamagotchi-lab/README.md

 ## Before you start!!

-- Open up `tamagotchi-test.html` in your browser.
-Yikes!!
-Lots of red.
-You'll work on getting those tests passing.
 - Open up `src/tamagotchi.js`.
 This is where you'll be doing your work.

 # Tamagotchi Version 1.0